doubleSlashde/jEDM/README.md

 Assuming you already have a database and two data models, the next step is to create a xml file with the name "central-rules.xml" that contains all object to object mapping rules and all specified entity graphs.
 After you filled that file correctly you can use the program API to start the framework.

-There is an example with customer data implmemented that gets loaded from a H2 database over an entity graph and mapped into the frontend.
+There is an example with customer data implemented that gets loaded from a H2 database over an entity graph and mapped into the frontend.